 Amos uses this question to remind people of what they already know about what causes a bird to fall into a trap.
-This can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "A bird can fall into a trap on the ground only when bait has been set for him."
 (See: Rhetorical Question)